 Getting a tutor

 Having some trouble with your studies?
-Or maybe you just can’t seem to set aside enough time to do your homework.
-Getting a tutor could be your answer.
+Maybe you just can’t seem to set aside enough time to do your homework.
+A tutor could be the answer.

 What is a tutor?